Satyam-nitp/01_Project_Python/README.md

 ├── templates/
 │   └── index.html         # The HTML file for the calculator's user interface
 ├── static/
-│   ├── styles.css         # The CSS file for styling the calculator
+│   ├── style.css         # The CSS file for styling the calculator
 │   └── app.js             # The JavaScript file for handling client-side logic
 ├── README.md              # This README file
 ```